 Maryland and Arizona are the only states with laws on the books that provide for the use of freeway speed cameras.

 This issue is on my brain because I’m meeting with the parents of a child who died last week in a pedestrian accident in the next 20 minutes.
 I realize that people have a legitimate fear of Big Brother and I do appreciate that fear.
-But if it saves the lives of kids, is it really too invasive to make use technology to make sure people follow the law on a public road?
+But if it saves the lives of kids, is it really too invasive to make use of technology to make sure people follow the law on a public road?

 Maryland’s law takes effect on October 1.